Writing Belonging at the Millennium (Book)

-Chapter 5 Desiccated and infective: writing in Thea Astley’s Drylands
+Chapter Five: Desiccated and Infective: Writing in Thea Astley’s Drylands

-Chapter 6 The past is all around: Chloe Hooper’s A Child’s Book of True Crime
+Chapter Six: The Past is All Around: Chloe Hooper’s A Child’s Book of True Crime

 ‘Writing Belonging at the Millennium continues Emily Potter’s passionate quest to understand Australia in all its contentious and contested facets… Against divisive histories and loyalties, and the pressing realities of the Anthropocene that continue to inform what Australia is, Potter argues forcefully that “we need stories that admit to a world in which our shadows are with us rather than erased.”
 This is a deeply critical and hopeful book that is essential reading if we are to fully reckon with those shadows.’